 Lake Champlain lies between New York and Vermont with a small portion of the lake extending into Quebec.
-The lake historically supported an abundance of lake trout which were extirpated by the late 1800's.
-Lake trout are again present due to management by the New York State Department of Environmental Conservation (DEC), Vermont, and the US Fish and Wildlife Service.
-Stocking and control of sea lamprey are the primary management activities to reestablish lake trout in Lake Champlain.
+The lake historically supported an abundance of lake trout which were extirpated by the late 1800s.
+Lake trout are again present due to management by the DEC, Vermont, and the US Fish and Wildlife Service.
+Stocking and control of sea lamprey are the primary management activities to re-establish lake trout in Lake Champlain.

 Much of the lake trout fishing in Lake Champlain occurs from the Westport area north to Cumberland Head near Plattsburgh, extending over roughly 35 miles of the lake.
 Lake trout prefer cold water and are likely to be found deep during warm summer periods.
 Smelt are the primary forage for lake trout in Lake Champlain.
 Therefore, long narrow spoons and plugs are preferred lures.
 Angling techniques here are typical for lake trout in other waters.
 Down-riggers and lead core lines are useful for getting deep when surface waters are warm.
 During spring and fall when surface waters are cold, the lake trout may be near the surface.
 Slow trolling is the generally preferred method.
 However, some anglers catch lake trout by still fishing with smelt or other fish as bait on the bottom where temperatures are favorable for lake trout.

-Special fishing regulations permit the taking of lake trout all year in Lake Champlain.
 Surface waters may stay cold well into May, allowing fishing shallow with light tackle.
 The lake trout move into deep water as summer proceeds.
 A thermocline is likely to form in June and last into September.
 As surface waters cool during the fall, lake trout will return to shallower water.
 Lake Champlain may or may not freeze over completely during winter.
 Even if ice forms over the whole lake, much of the ice may be thin and unsafe.
 Strong winds can break up sections of seemingly solid ice.
 Ice ridges, that can be dangerous to cross, can form as the wind presses sections of ice together.
 Alternatively, areas of open water can form as sections of ice are pulled apart by the wind.
 Nevertheless, bays and protected areas may be suitable for ice fishing.
 In most winters "towns" of ice fishing shanties grow on the ice off of the Port Henry and Westport area.
-Many of those fishermen are targeting smelt, but catches of lake trout are common in many winters.
+Many of those anglers are targeting smelt, but catches of lake trout are common in many winters.